tinacms/tina.io/content/docs/reference/self-hosted/authentication-provider/authjs.md

 > Hint: Make sure you have a [database adapter](/docs/reference/self-hosted/database-adapter/overview/) setup before continuing.

-### Update Your Tina Config file
+### Update Your Tina Config

-We need to add the Authentication Provider and the user collection to the `tina/config.{ts,js}` file.
+We need to add the Auth Provider and a user collection to the `tina/config.{ts,js}` file.

 The `TinaUserCollection` is a special collection that is used to store user information.
 This collection will be seeded from the`content/users/index.json` file, but the file will not be updated when the users collection is updated.
 This prevents sensitive information such as passwords from being written to the Git repository.